-- CTV revenue is revenue derived from Connected TV devices. - Video revenue is revenue derived from video format ads on all devices. - Contribution ex-TAC is defined as our gross profit plus depreciation and amortization attributable to cost of revenues and cost of revenues (exclusive of depreciation and amortization) minus both the Programmatic media cost (as defined herein) and the Performance media cost (as defined herein).

-- Adjusted EBITDA is defined as total comprehensive income (loss) for the period adjusted for foreign currency translation differences for foreign operations, financing expenses, net, tax benefit, depreciation and amortization, stock-based compensation, restructuring and acquisition-related costs and other expenses (income), net. - Adjusted EBITDA margin is defined as Adjusted EBITDA as a percentage of revenue. - An active customer is defined as an advertiser, agency, trading desk or third-party DSP that has used our platform within a trailing 365 day period. - An active publisher is defined as a publisher or third-party SSP that has used our platform within a trailing 365 day period. - A unique user is defined as an unduplicated visitor to a publisher's site connected to our platform from both direct and third-party sites in a one month period and "unique users" is the total number of unduplicated visitors to a publisher's site connected to our platform from both direct and third-party sites in a one month period.
-When a user visits a publisher's site that is connected to our platform, we receive the request along with a field that holds a unique ID number that identifies the source from which the request came, and as such "unique users" is a summation of unique ID numbers to produce a total of unduplicated visitors to publishers' sites connected to our platform. - Contribution ex-TAC retention rate is defined as Contribution ex-TAC generated in the year ended December 31, 2020 from the customers who were existing customers as of December 31, 2019 as a percentage of the Contribution ex-TAC generated in the year ended December 31, 2019 from the same group of customers.
+- CTV revenue is revenue derived from Connected TV devices. - Video revenue is revenue derived from video format ads on all devices. - Net revenue is defined as our revenue calculated on a net basis by excluding the media cost for both Programmatic and Performance activities. - Adjusted EBITDA is defined as total comprehensive income for the period adjusted for foreign currency translation differences for foreign operations, financing expenses, net, tax benefit, depreciation and amortization, stock-based compensation, restructuring and acquisitionrelated costs and other expenses (income), net. - Adjusted EBITDA margin is defined as Adjusted EBITDA as a percentage of net revenue. - An active customer is defined as an advertiser, agency, trading desk or third-party DSP that has used our platform within a trailing 365 day period. - An active publisher is defined as a publisher or third-party SSP that has used our platform within a trailing 365 day period. - A unique user is defined as an unduplicated visitor to our site in a one month period and "unique users" is the total number of unduplicated visitors to our site in a one month period. - Net revenue retention rate is defined as net revenue generated in the year ended December 31, 2020 from the customers who were existing customers as of December 31, 2019 as a percentage of the net revenue generated in the year ended December 31, 2019 from the same group of customers.
 We consider all of our revenue to be recurring.